That Reminds Me (novel): Reception

-The book received mostly positive review on Goodreads, with an average score of 3,92 out of five stars.
-In a review for The Guardian, author Michael Donkor wrote that while the novel’s topic was “undeniably bleak”, there was “a palpable charge and welcome freshness to the voice here that is undeniable.”
+In a review for The Guardian, author Michael Donkor wrote that while the novel’s topic was "undeniably bleak", there was "a palpable charge and welcome freshness to the voice here that is undeniable."

 Awards

-The novel won the 2020 Desmond Elliot prize.
-The chair of the judging panel, Preti Taneja, described it in the following terms: “That Reminds Me is written with a rare style that wrings pure beauty from every painful, absurd moment K must face.”
+The novel won the 2020 Desmond Elliot Prize.
+The chair of the judging panel, Preti Taneja, described it in the following terms: "That Reminds Me is written with a rare style that wrings pure beauty from every painful, absurd moment K must face."